 (b) the Authority, on behalf of the State, shall maintain any account necessary to comply with conditions imposed by, and fulfil objects and purposes set out in, a Commonwealth Housing Act or in a Housing Agreement and may pay moneys into, expend and advance moneys from, and generally operate any such account so as to comply with those conditions and fulfil those objects and purposes.

-[Section 49 amended by No. 28 of 2006 s.
+[Section 49 amended: No. 28 of 2006 s.
 332.]

 50. Housing assistance under agreements